astrojhgu/rt1d/README.rst

 Dependencies
 ------------

 Currently, rt1d depends on h5py, numpy, and scipy.
-The built-in analysis module also relies on matplotlib, though if you'd rather make your plots with something else, this dependence is not necessary.
+The built-in analysis modules also rely on matplotlib, though if you'd rather make your plots with something else, this dependence is not necessary.

-If you have the Python progressbar module installed somewhere, rt1d will use it.
+If you have the Python `progressbar https://code.google.com/p/python-progressbar/`_  installed, rt1d will use it.
 Don't be alarmed if the time-to-completion estimate you're given is absurd at first -- the time-step at the beginning of radiative transfer simulations is very small (characteristic ionization timescale very short).
 The example problem given below should run in about a minute on a single CPU.

 (Optional)
 The code is written such that running with an arbitrary chemical composition is